ENCCS/gpu-programming/content/gpu-levels.rst

 WRITEME end

+The most common directive-based models for GPU parallel programming are OpenMP offloading and OpenACC.
-OpenMP is de facto standard for threaded based parallelism.
-It is relatively easy to implement.
-The whole technology suite contains the library routines, the compiler directives and environment variables.
-The parallelization is done providing "hints" (directives) about the regions of code which are targeted for parallelization.
+ The parallelization is done by introducing directives in places which are targeted for parallelization.
-The compiler then chooses how to implement these hints as best as possible.
-The compiler directives are comments in Fortran and pragmas in C/C++.
-If there is no OpenMP support in the system they become comments and the code works just as any other serial code.
+OpenACC is known to be more **descriptive**, which means the programmer uses directives to tell the compiler how/where to parallelize the code and to move the data.
+OpenMP offloading approach, on the other hand, is known to be more **prescriptive**, where the programmer uses directives to tell the compiler more explicitly how/where to parallelize the code, instead of letting the compiler decides.

+In OpenMP/OpenACC the compiler directives are specified by using **#pragma** in C/C++ or as special comments identified by unique sentinels in Fortran.
+Compilers can ingnore the directives if the support for OpenMP/OpenACC is not enabled.

+The compiler directives are used for various purposes: for thread creation, workload distribution (work sharing), data-environment management, serializing sections of code or for synchronization of work among the threads.

 Execution model
 ~~~~~~~~~~~~~~~